Alejandro-SB/Funzo/README.md

 ## Description

 _Funzo_ allows the developer to use some classes more commonly used in functional programming for error-proof programming and better type definition.
 It contains 4 classes:

-- The `Unit` class represents an empty class.
-Because functions always return something, `Unit` is the equivalent to `void`

 - The `Option<T>` class allows to create an item of type T that may have no value.
 This value cannot be accessed in an unsafe manner by design, making really easy to completely remove null references from your code and reducing the number of `NullReferenceException` exceptions thrown.